brandonsaldan/fox/README.md

 6. `cd` to the directory you installed Kitsune to
 7. run `python3 KitsuneDiscord.py`

-KitsuneDiscord supports both Instagram, and Twitter usernames.
+KitsuneDiscord currently supports both Instagram, and Twitter usernames.

 To use KitsuneDiscord, enter `%kitsune SocialMediaName Username`, with `SocialMediaName` being either `Instagram`, or `Twitter`, and `Username` being the username you wish to check.